cguttweb/nuxt-portfolio-blog/content/posts/css-supports-rule.md

 }
 ```

 These simple examples can be made more complex through the use of `not`, `and` and `or` operators.
-Firstly the `not` operator is used to check if a property/value is not supported e.g. display grid in the example above will be matched in IE but ignored in modern browsers.
+Firstly the `not` operator is used to check if a property/value is not supported e.g. display grid in the example above will be matched in Internet Explorer but ignored in modern browsers.

 The `and` operator will only be matched when all expressions evaluate to true - multiple options can be chained together e.g.